 Training and support is “baked in” to your deal, so it doesn’t matter that you’re not an expert in the industry or haven’t run a business before.
 In fact, most franchisors that I’ve worked with say that “passion for the work, product, or service” is the number one thing they look for in a franchisee.

 When you purchase a home-based franchise, you’re all but walking into a “turn-key business” with a support team just a phone call or email away.

 Myth: Franchises are expensive, and I’ll work really hard with little to show for it.

-Reality: Sure, some of them are expensive to open and require a lot of capital up front.
-But those are probably not the type of business you would want to run anyway.
+Reality: Sure, some of them are expensive to open and require a lot of capital upfront.
+But those are probably not the type of businesses you would want to run anyway.